DecisionsDev/odm-docker-kubernetes/authentication/README.md

 ### 4.2) Causes

-Such symptoms indicate that the role of users is not processed accordingly:
+Such symptoms indicate that the role of users is not processed correctly:
 - either because the mapping between groups and roles is missing in ODM,
 - or the information in a token that tells which group the user belongs to (aka 'claim'), is missing or might have a different name than expected.